ritikagoel17/enterprise-sales-forecasting/README.md

 - Region
 - Category

-The dataset is used only for demonstrating the forecasting methodology with public data.
+The dataset is used only to demonstrate the forecasting methodology with publicly available data.

 ---

-# Technologies
+# Technologies Used

 - Python
 - Pandas